chemkg/chemrof/src/docs/home.md

 This repo includes schema/datamodel for a chemical ontology

-Instances of the classes in the data model are chemical ontology classes, e.g.
+Instances of the classes in the data model are CHEBI classes, e.g.

  - nickel atom
  - nickel anion
  - carbon 14
  - nitrate
  - L-serine
+ - imatinib

 Preliminary slides showing the idea: